mpv-player/mpv/DOCS/man/options.rst

     welcome.
 A full list of AVOptions can be found in the FFmpeg manual.

 ``--ad-spdif-dtshd=<yes|no>``, ``--dtshd``, ``--no-dtshd``
-    When using DTS pass-through, output any DTS-HD track as-is.
-    With ``ad-spdif-dtshd=no`` (the default), only the DTS Core parts will be output.

-    DTS-HD tracks can be sent over HDMI but not over the original coax/TOSLINK S/PDIF system.

-    Some receivers don't accept DTS core-only when ``--ad-spdif-dtshd=yes`` is used, even though they accept DTS-HD.
+    If DTS is passed through, use DTS-HD.

+    .. admonition:: Warning

-    ``--dtshd`` and ``--no-dtshd`` are deprecated aliases.
+        This and enabling passthrough via ``--ad`` are deprecated in favor of using ``--audio-spdif=dts-hd``.

 ``--audio-channels=<number|layout>``
     Request a channel layout for audio output (default: auto).
 This  will ask